trying-for-FAANG/AI-Scheduler/README.md

-# AI-Scheduler-Backend
+# AI-Scheduler
-Backend for the AI Scheduler
+Implementation for the AI Scheduler